 #22 Paddle around the city on a SUP

 Spend a couple of hours paddling around on the rivers and canals in the city center.
 This is exclusively a summer option.
 Imagine paddling on a SUP on a nice summer morning enjoy the beauty of the city while exercising.
-There are different routes the best for sightseeing is on the Griboedov canal and the Moika river, this one is suitable for beginners.
+There are different routes the best for sightseeing is on the Griboedov Canal and the Moika river, this one is suitable for beginners.
 Price from RUB2500/US$40, duration 2,5-3 hours, SUP board, wetsuit, life jacket, and a guide are included in the price.

-#23 Go out in Rubinsteina Street
+#23 Go out in Rubinstein Street

 The most popular bar/restaurant street in the city, the main drinking street of St.Petersburg how it’s called sometimes.
 Here you can find Irish pubs, Spanish tapas, Italian pizza.
 Mexican burritos and a lot of different drinks and cocktails.
-The most recommended bars and restaurants here are; restaurant Duo Asia, Fiddler’s Green, Jazz Bar 48 Chairs, Vinostudia, Pub Mollie’s, restaurant-bar Geography and Beergeek, it’s just a short list of possible options to spend a night on Rubinsteina.
+The most recommended bars and restaurants here are; restaurant Duo Asia, Fiddler’s Green, Jazz Bar 48 Chairs, Vinostudia, Pub Mollie’s, restaurant-bar Geography and Beergeek, it’s just a short list of possible options to spend a night on Rubinstein.